emotion-js/emotion/packages/create-emotion/README.md

 Allows changing Stylis' prefixing settings, this defaults to `true`.
 It can be a boolean or a function to dynamicly set which properties are prefixed.
 [More information can be found in Stylis' docs](https://github.com/thysultan/stylis.js#vendor-prefixing)

+### key: string

+The prefix before class names, this defaults to `css`.
+It will also be set as the value of the `data-emotion` attribute on the style tags that emotion inserts and it's used in the attribute name that marks style elements in `renderStylesToString` and `renderStylesToNodeStream`.
+This is **required** if there will be **multiple emotion instances in the same app**.

+### container: HTMLElement

+A DOM Node that emotion will insert all of it's style tags into, this is useful for inserting styles into iframes.